DFanso/k8s-digitalOcean/ReadMe.md

 ## Prerequisites

-- [Terraform](https://www.terraform.io/downloads.html) installed on your local machine (Use terraform AMD64 binary because have 386 binary have some issues)
+- [Terraform](https://www.terraform.io/downloads.html) installed on your local machine (Use terraform AMD64 binary because 386 binary have some issues)
 - A DigitalOcean account
 - A DigitalOcean API token
 - SSH key added to your DigitalOcean account
 - DigitalOcean project ID

 ## Project Structure